-- Setting work: - Teachers must set work for students who are self-isolating or have been asked to work remotely at home in the case of a rota system or full lockdown period. - Teachers are responsible for making work accessible to all in their class (including, for example, SEND, EAL, Most Able students). - Teachers should liaise with Learning Support Assistants regarding how to support students with EHCPs and higher-level needs with specific tasks. - \circ This work must be available to the students from their first full day of absence. - A suggested timetable of live lessons may be published, if appropriate, by the Deputy Headteacher i/c Teaching and Learning, and this should be followed.
+- Teachers must set work for students who have been asked to work remotely at home in the case of a school site closure, rota system or full lockdown period. - Teachers are responsible for making work accessible to all in their class (including, for example, SEND, EAL, Most Able students). - Teachers should liaise with Learning Support Assistants regarding how to support students with EHCPs and higher-level needs with specific tasks. - o This work must be available to the students from their first full day of absence. - A suggested timetable of live lessons may be published, if appropriate, by the Deputy Headteacher i/c Teaching and Learning, and this should be followed.
 Alternatively, teachers may be asked to follow their own timetable for live lesson teaching.
-Where a teacher is not available to provide live lessons or live lessons are not possible due to a lack of adequate resources, teachers should discuss this with their Head of Department so appropriate, alternative arrangements can be made. - Where teachers aren't timetabled to teach remote live lessons, work set can be in the form of resources, a pre-recorded lesson or a lesson streamed from a classroom. - Students should be informed of the work set via a live lesson calendar announcement on or an assignment set on Teams with relevant date and time. - \circ Work should be set by 08:30 on the day of the timetabled lesson.
+Where a teacher is not available to provide live lessons or live lessons are not possible due to a lack of adequate resources, teachers should discuss this with their Head of Department so appropriate, alternative arrangements can be made. - Where teachers aren't timetabled to teach remote live lessons, work set can be in the form of resources, a pre-recorded lesson or a lesson streamed from a classroom.